 In all cases where a card is stolen, it is important to immediately report the theft to Health Insurance BC.

-If a replacement is required because the name, birth date or gender on a BC Services Card or CareCard needs to be changed, call Health Insurance BC toll free first.
+You are required to report a change of name within 10 days.
+If a replacement is required because the name or birth date on a BC Services Card or CareCard needs to be changed, call Health Insurance BC toll free first.

 There is no fee to obtain or replace a BC Services Card.
 However, if you're combining your BC Services Card with your driver's licence, fees that apply to the regular driver's licence renewal process still apply.